 DCE-MRI in inflammatory conditions

 Bioxydyn provides expertise in the use of quantitative DCE-MRI for the assessment of inflammation.
 Particular areas of application include the use of DCE-MRI in the assessment of rheumatoid arthritis and in the assessment on lung inflammation.
-Bioxydyn's clinical trial services team work with centres worldwide in the use of DCE-MRI in this setting, and with Imorpics for the optimum analysis of DCE-MRI in arthritis.
+Bioxydyn's clinical trial services team work with centres worldwide in the use of DCE-MRI in this setting.

 DCE-MRI in neuroscience